Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Get-MsolRoleMember.md

 ```

 ### -RoleObjectId
-The ID of the role to retrieve members for.
+Specifies the unique ID of the role from which to remove members.

 ```yaml
 Type: Guid